V-agor/Sql-Ben-s-Pizzeria/README.md

 # Data Analyst Portfolio Project: SQL to Interactive Dashboard

-**A step-by-step walkthrough of designing a SQL database and transforming data into an interactive BI dashboard.**

----

 ##  Project Overview
 This project demonstrates a full data analytics workflow using: